BLEMF 2024

 Xocolatyl to Hot Chocolate

-Take a tour through the history of the beans & beverage in the Americas from its earliest uses in indigenous Central American ritual to adaptations by Westerners.
-Enjoy original recipes along your chocolate journey!
+Take a tour through the history of the beans & beverage in the Americas from its earliest uses in indigenous Central American ritual to popular beverage adaptations by Europeans.
+Enjoy original recipes and sample international varieties along your chocolate journey!

 Led by Christopher Armijo & Steven M. Warnock